Caltech-IPAC/hiresprv/sphinx/setup.rst

 Instrumental configuration, considerations, and best practices for observing stars during the night.

+* Use the C2 (0.85x14 arcsec) decker for RV observations of stars fainter than V=10 or during twilight, otherwise use B5 (0.86x3.5 arcsec)
 * Check iodine temperature (should be 50C)
 * Top off LN  dewar ~30 min before sunset
 * Open telescope monitoring GUIs from within ``kvnctel`` session